zoldur/Apollon/README.md

 ```
 masternode start-alias false MN1
 ```
 14. Login to your VPS and check your masternode status by running the following command.
-If you get **Status 9**, it means your masternode is active.
+If you get **status 4**, it means your masternode is active.
 ```
 apollon-cli masternode status
 ```